Bielgomes/Fastipy/README.md

 ### Changed

 - [x] Renaming the fastipy base exception to the fastipy exception to make it easier to handle
-- [x] Fix problem in error handler for python 3.11.
+- [x] Fixed problem in the error handler for python 3.11.
+- [x] Fixed the function of saving files securely, to save them in the correct path.

 # Contributors